 Connectivity for Hearing Aids

 If you’re looking for new hearing aids, you might have read some of the reviews for the latest Bluetooth hearing aids or MFi hearing aids (made-for-iPhone).
 You might think of it as a gimmick, but Bluetooth technology can actually be quite beneficial.
 It provides greater flexibility for you to make adjustments right from your phone and makes phone calls more convenient.
 But there’s also a lot more to connectivity features, and big differences between Bluetooth hearing aids and MFi hearing aids.
+And some of these connected hearing aids can even be adjusted by your audiologist remotely through your phone, saving you a trip to the office.

 Until recently, most people used a telecoil, or t-coil, to hear the telephone on their hearing aids.
 The Hearing Loss Association of America has a good brochure on their website explaining what a t-coil is and how it works.
 You might notice that without a t-coil it becomes hard to separate the phone sound from other background noise in the room.
 That’s because all the sound is coming through the same source – the microphone.